 True security for workers means having the right to collective bargaining and winning agreements that protect and advance our members’ pay, benefits, job protection, and other terms and conditions of employment.
 The right to live free from the effects of racism, militarization, and ecological devastation is what all working people deserve.

-Labor Against Racism and War fights to protect its members and livelihoods of working people everywhere by organizing, educating and mobilizing the labor movement according to the following basic principles:
+U.S. Labor Against Racism and War fights to protect its members and livelihoods of working people everywhere by organizing, educating and mobilizing the labor movement according to the following basic principles:

 A Just Foreign Policy that brings genuine security and prosperity to working people based on a demilitarized economy and foreign policy; strengthens international treaties, supports human rights, respects national sovereignty and upholds the right of self-determination for all peoples; solves disputes by diplomacy rather than war; promotes global economic and social justice rather than the race-to-the-bottom, job-destroying, discriminatory practices favored by multinational corporations.